n-crespo/nvim-config/README.md

-# My Neovim Config
+# Neovim Configuration

-My Neovim config based on [LazyVim](https://www.lazyvim.org), with added plugins and LSPs to extend its functionality.
+My Neovim configuration based on [LazyVim](https://www.lazyvim.org), with added plugins and LSPs to extend its functionality.
 Every configuration was done with transparency in mind.

   ![start screen](./assets/starter.png)